adjamas/OpenForge/README.md

 - Tools are available for use by anyone, fostering a hands-on learning environment.

 ### Workshops and Events
-- Hosts regular workshops, classes, and events on topics like coding, electronics, art, and more.
+- Hosts regular workshops, classes, and events on topics like coding, electronics, art, self sufficiency and more.
 - Events are often free or donation-based, further promoting accessibility.

 ### Self-Organizing